This is a quick tutorial on how to create ER diagram for your existing relational databases with Dataedo in just a couple of minutes.

 Now you need to connect to your database and add new documentation to the repository.
 Click Add documentation and choose Database connection.

-Diagrams in Dataedo are held in so called "modules".
-Modules are objects existing solely in Dataedo repository and are used to organize databases into smaller pieces, document subject areas or create diagrams.
-You can have unlimited number of modules (diagrams) and diagrams can contain entities from entire repository (you can create cross-database diagrams).
+Diagrams in Dataedo are held in so-called "subject areas". subject areas are objects existing solely in the Dataedo repository and are used to organize databases into smaller pieces, document subject areas, or create diagrams.
+You can have an unlimited number of subject areas (diagrams) and diagrams can contain entities from the entire repository (you can create cross-database diagrams).

-In the repository explorer Modules & ERDs under documentation element, right click and choose Add module/ERD.
+In the repository explorer subject areas & ERDs under documentation element, right click and choose Add subject area/ERD.
 Enter name and confirm with Enter (to change name press F2).

-Now, as we have a module, we can start creating our ER diagram.
-Let's move to ERD tab with diagram pane and a list of available entities (on the right).
-This list includes all entities (tables and views) in the repository and highlights the ones linked to the ones already on the diagram and the ones assigned to this particular module (module groups tables and other objects).
-You can use search field to find specific table by its name.
+Now, as we have a subject area, we can start creating our ER diagram.
+Let's move to the ERD tab with a diagram pane and a list of available entities (on the right).
+This list includes all entities (tables and views) in the repository and highlights the ones linked to the ones already on the diagram and the ones assigned to this particular subject area (subject area groups tables and other objects).
+You can use the search field to find a specific table by its name.

-To add table to the diagram double click item on the list.
+To add a table to the diagram double click item on the list.

 4. Choose columns to show

 By default, only key columns are included in the diagram, but you can decide which columns you'd like to show.
-You can decide for specific column, table or entire diagram.
+You can decide on specific columns, tables, or the entire diagram.
 Simply right click entity or blank diagram pane and choose one of the options:

 or double click entity on the diagram to switch visibility of specific columns: